Last Updated on November 19, 2022 by maximosecrets

-Locations of type OPERATING can also reference a rotating item and the features described for assets also work for locations.
+Locations of type OPERATING can also reference a rotating item and the features described for assets also work for locationsA physical place where assets exist and where work can be performed.
+More.
 There is no Change Item Number action as the Rotating Item field is editable on an operating location.
 Meters can be created on the location when the rotating item references a meter group.
 The classification and specification attributes are copied from the rotating item, and there is an action in the Locations application Apply Item Assembly Structure.

 Some features of rotating items which are unique to rotating assets, include the copying of the item’s image to create an image for the asset, this does not happen for a location.

 A Rotating Item may be Condition Enabled which means that the same item number can be used if the assets are in different condition states and consequently are likely to have different issue unit costs based on the condition state.
 For example, an item with a NEW condition state would have 100% of the unit cost, an OVERHAUL condition state 85%, a REPAIR condition state 50%, a USED condition state 30%, and a SCRAP condition state of 5% of the unit cost of the item.
 Before returning a rotating asset to a storeroom you can change its condition code from the Move/Modify Assets action and the Attributes tab.
 Locations are not condition enabled.

 Depreciation Schedules can be created for rotating items in the Item Master application.
 Multiple depreciation schedules can be created using the Manage Depreciation Schedules action, these can be on a time or meter basis.
 When an asset is received through the purchasing process the depreciation schedules on the item are copied to the newly created rotating asset.